automorphis/cornifer/README.md

 `pip install cornifer`

-If you are using SageMath on Windows, you cannot use Cornifer if you are running SageMath from Cygwin.
+cornifer does not work on Cygwin.
+In particular, if you are using SageMath on Windows, you cannot use Cornifer if you are running SageMath from Cygwin.
 You may either run SageMath from a Linux distro inside a virtualbox, or use WSL2 to run SageMath.

 # How to use